-Director's Questions
+Artist's Questions

 Shakespeare used very few stage directions, which are clues in the script for the actors and director to follow during productions.
 An example would be, "Actor crosses downstage right to table."
-The way that Shakespeare handled stage directions is that he left clues about the characters and scenery in the lines of the play.
+The way that Shakespeare handled stage directions is that he left clues about the characters, relationships, and scenery in the lines of the play.

-Choose a scene from Hamlet, read it aloud, and use the Director's Questions below to explore the possibilities of the text.
-Based on your discoveries from the Director's Questions, make decisions about what the set, scenery, and costumes might look like.
+Use the provided scene from Hamlet or choose yuor own, read it aloud, and use the Artist's Questions below to explore the possibilities of the text.
+Based on your discoveries from the questions, make decisions about what the set, scenery, and costumes might look like as well as what you notice about the characters.

-DIRECTOR'S QUESTIONS
+ARTIST'S QUESTIONS

 1. WHO AM I?

 How old am I?
 Am I rich or poor?
 What is my job?
 Am I in school?
 What is my family like?
 Where am I from (country, state, etc.)?
 Am I nice?
 Funny?
 Smart?
 Mean?
 What is my personality?
 2. WHERE AM I?

 County - State - City - Neighborhood - Building - Room What does the place look like?
 Do I like it or not?
 3. WHAT TIME IS IT?

-Century - Year - Month - Week - Day - Time

-4. WHAT ARE YOUR RELATIONSHIPS IN THE SCENE?
+Century - Year - Month - Week - Day - Time 4.
+WHAT ARE YOUR RELATIONSHIPS IN THE SCENE?

 People in the scene?
 People mentioned in the scene?
 The place where they are?
 The objects around them?

-- 5. WHAT IS WRONG IN THIS SCENE?
+5. WHAT IS WRONG IN THIS SCENE?
 IS THERE A PROBLEM?
-A CONFLICT? - 6.
-WHAT DO THE CHARACTERS WANT IN THIS SCENE?
-WHY CAN'T THEY HAVE IT? - 7.
-WHAT DO THE CHARACTERS NEED TO DO TO GET WHAT THEY WANT?

-Hamlet ACT III, Scene i

---Soft you now!
+(Conflict) 6.
+WHAT DO I WANT IN THIS SCENE?
+(Goal) WHY CAN'T I HAVE IT?
+(Obstacles) 7.
+WHAT DO I NEED TO DO TO GET WHAT I WANT?
+(Tactics) Hamlet ACT III, Scene i HAMLET --Soft you now!
 The fair Ophelia!
 Nymph, in thy orisons Be all my sins remember'd.

-Good my lord,

-How does your honour for this many a day?
+OPHELIA Good my lord, How does your honour for this many a day?

-I humbly thank you; well, well, well.
+HAMLET I humbly thank you; well, well, well.

+OPHELIA

 My lord, I have remembrances of yours, That I have longed long to re-deliver; I pray you, now receive them.

-No. not I:

-I never gave you aught.
+HAMLET No, not I; I never gave you aught.

+OPHELIA

 My honour'd lord, you know right well you did; And, with them, words of so sweet breath composed As made the things more rich: their perfume lost, Take these again; for to the noble mind Rich gifts wax poor when givers prove unkind.
 There, my lord.

-Ha, ha! are you honest?
+HAMLET Ha, ha! are you honest?

-My lord?
+OPHELIA My lord?

-Are you fair?
+HAMLET Are you fair?

-What means your lordship?
+OPHELIA What means your lordship?

+HAMLET

 That if you be honest and fair, your honesty should admit no discourse to your beauty.

+OPHELIA

 Could beauty, my lord, have better commerce than with honesty?

+HAMLET

 Ay, truly; for the power of beauty will sooner transform honesty from what it is to a bawd than the force of honesty can translate beauty into his likeness: this was sometime a paradox, but now the time gives it proof.
 I did love you once.

+OPHELIA

 Indeed, my lord, you made me believe so.

+HAMLET

 You should not have believed me; for virtue cannot so inoculate our old stock but we shall relish of it: I loved you not.

-I was the more deceived.
+OPHELIA I was the more deceived.